Orbital Fracture in Emergency Medicine Medication

 Morphine sulfate (Duramorph, Astramorph, MS Contin)

 DOC for narcotic analgesia due to its reliable and predictable effects, safety, and ease of reversibility with naloxone.
-Administered IV, may be dosed in a number of ways and commonly is titrated until desired effect obtained.
+Administer by IV route; may be dosed in a number of ways and commonly is titrated until desired effect is obtained.

 Tetanus toxoid